 - (1) Requirement.
-Applicability. - (a) Unless otherwise expressly provided in this Ttitle, all applications subject to Type III or Type IV review are subject to pre-application review unless the director Director waives the requirement in writing. - (b) The applicant shall submit the pre-application materials to the city. - (2) Waiver.
-The city discourages waiver of the pre-application process.
-In the event that Tthe Ddirector may waives athe pre-application review, however the applicant shall acknowledge on the pre-application waiver form that s/he understands the pre-application waiver shall state that that waiver of pre-application review may increase the maximum time for review for technically complete status and may increase the risk that the application will be rejected, or processing will be delayed. - (3) Application Requirements and Contents. - A(a) At a minimum, a p pre-application submittal shall include a non-refundable pre-application fee, the following: a (i) completed pre-application form provided by the City with Tthe requisite fee and three paper copies to fit on an eight-and-one-half-inch by 11-inch page and one electronic copy of the following information: - (ii) A completed form provided by the city for that purpose; - (iii) The name, mailing address, and telephone number of the owner(s), engineer, surveyor, planner, and/or attorney and the person with whom official contact shall be made regarding the application; - (a) (iv) A preliminary site plan which shall include, where applicable, a north arrow, date, graphic scale, existing and proposed lots, tracts, easements, rights-of-way, development, access, parking, maneuvering, structures and landscaping on the site; existing and proposed natural features on the site, including vegetation, topography and grades; existing and proposed utilities (water, sewer, drainage, fire hydrants); and existing lots, tracts, easements, rights-of-way and structures abutting the site; provided, information about off-site structures and other features may be approximate if such information is not in the public record.
-The applicant shall provide three copies of the plan reduced to fit on an eight-and-one-half-inch by 11-inch page.
-Principal features of the plan shall be dimensioned by architectural scale. - (b) Drawings showing proposed elevations or a likeness of the proposed structures The applicant is encouraged to submit drawings showing the elevation(s) of a proposed primary structure; - (c) Proposed dedications to the city or other agency, if applicable; - A written description of the proposed use or development.
-The descriptions shall identify any variances, adjustments or exceptions needed for approval of the plan.
+Unless otherwise expressly provided in this Title, all applications subject to Type III or Type IV review are subject to pre-application review unless the Director waives the requirement in writing. - (2) Waiver.
+The Director may waive a pre-application review; however, the applicant shall acknowledge on the pre-application waiver form that s/he understands that waiver of pre-application review may increase the maximum time for review for technically complete status and may increase the risk that the application will be rejected, or processing will be delayed. - (3) Application Requirements and Contents.
+A pre-application submittal shall include a nonrefundable pre-application fee, a completed pre-application form provided by the City with the requisite fee and three paper copies to fit on an eight-and-one-half-inch by 11-inch page and one electronic copy of the following information:

-- (c) The director Director shall determine who shall be invited to the meeting.
-In addition to the applicant and representatives, possible attendees include the design assistance team (DAT), the director Director, the city engineer, a representative from affected service districts, including transportation and transit agencies and representatives from interested state agencies and neighborhood associations recognized by the city council or by Coos County. - (5) Meeting Summary.
-Within 14 calendar days after a pre-application conference, the director Director will provide a written summary of the conference to the applicant and to other persons who request it.
-The written summary shall: to the extent possible: - (6) Time Limit.
+- (a) A preliminary site plan which shall include, where applicable, a north arrow, date, graphic scale, existing and proposed lots, tracts, easements, rights-of-way, development, access, parking, maneuvering, structures and landscaping on the site; existing and proposed natural features on the site, including vegetation, topography and grades; existing and proposed utilities (water, sewer, drainage, fire hydrants); and existing lots, tracts, easements, rights-of-way and structures abutting the site; provided, information about off-site structures and other features may be approximate if such information is not in the public record.
+Principal features of the plan shall be dimensioned by architectural scale. - (b) Drawings showing proposed elevations or a likeness of the proposed structures; - (c) Proposed dedications to the city or other agency, if applicable; - (d) A written description of the proposed use or development.
+The descriptions shall identify any variances, adjustments or exceptions needed for approval of the plan. - (4) Scheduling, Notice and Attendees. - (c) The Director shall determine who shall be invited to the meeting.
+In addition to the applicant and representatives, possible attendees include the design assistance team (DAT), the Director, the city engineer, a representative from affected service districts, including transportation and transit agencies and representatives from interested state agencies and neighborhood associations recognized by the city council or by Coos County. - (5) Meeting Summary.
+Within 14 calendar days after a pre-application conference, the Director will provide a written summary of the conference to the applicant and to other persons who request it.
+The written summary shall: - (6) Time Limit.
 The written summary of a pre-application conference is valid for up to one year from the date of the meeting summary provided by the City.
 If more than one year has elapsed between the date of the last pre-application conference and the date an application is submitted, a new pre-application conference shall be required for future development subject to 17.130.020.